OathPros/COMP3/source/feedback.rst

 Feedback
 ========

-Design patterns for showing information and status.
+Design patterns for showing information about events and status, and for requiring a response from users.

 Contents
 --------